The labyrinth is a maze, a symbol for the mystical journey. It’s a typology leading us to treasure or destruction.

 “Things outside you are projections of what’s inside you, and what’s inside you is a projection of what’s outside.
 So when you step into a labyrinth outside you, at the same time you’re stepping into the labyrinth inside.” ― Haruki Murakami, Kafka on the Shore

 The inward journey reflects this maze.
 Sometimes there isn’t a way to reach the goal.
 Some contain riddles and tests, obstacles, and even traps.
 One must solve these to reach the goal.
-Each of the physical obstacles is a symbol of the mystical journey.
+Each of the physical barriers is a symbol of the mystical journey.
+Some cultures draw characters using ancient runes and draw sigils to focus their energy.
+It’s the process that we find in Reiki.
+These are miniature versions of the typology.

 The journey inside the mind takes us on a rabbit trail.
 We can venture through the subconscious to our soul.
 The maze constructed on the physical plane is a tool to help us decipher what’s going on internally.